-Completion of English 12 with a minimum grade of “C” or LPI score of 4 or equivalent is required.
+Completion of English 12 with a minimum grade of “C” or proof of equivalent as outlined in detail here: https://www.douglascollege.ca/programs-courses/general-information/admissions.
 Students who register are understood to be confirming successful completion of this requirement.
-Proof of successful completion is not required on registration, but may be requested by Douglas College.
+Proof of successful completion is not required on registration but may be requested by Douglas College.

 Specific medication delivery methods include:

 All learning resources required are included in the course materials for CACC 200.

 The lab day consists of a period of supervised practice of the skills, and skill testing.
 It is expected that students will have reviewed all of the skills in the Skills Guide prior to the lab, and bring the Skill Guide to the lab session with them.

 Instructors will not be demonstrating the skills, but are available to guide practice in the initial part of the day, and to answer questions throughout the day.

 To pass the lab course, students must successfully demonstrate mastery of the skills, and will have the opportunity to repeat a maximum of 3 skills once each.

 There are no assignments for this course.
 All skills must be demonstrated during the lab session.

 This course is assessed on a Mastery/Non-mastery basis.

 1 day (7 hours) from course start date.